Please ensure Javascript is enabled for purposes of website accessibility

 • On the other resides the mental turmoil facing the person behind the business.

-In fact, according to a 2015 study by the University of California, nearly 50% of people that start a business say they have battled with one mental illness or another, while 33% say they suffer a lifetime illness.
+In fact, according to a 2015 study by the University of California, nearly 50% of people who start a business say they have battled with one mental illness or another, while 33% say they suffer a lifetime illness.

 The big question is: why isn’t mental health for entrepreneurs getting as much attention as the physical hurdles involved in doing business?
 It doesn’t make any sense, given that a CEO with poor mental health can break a company quicker than an operational snag.